awsdocs/iam-user-guide/doc_source/tutorial_billing.md

 **To create IAM policies that grant permissions to billing data**

 1. Sign in to the AWS Management Console as a user with administrator credentials\.
-To adhere to IAM best practices, don't sign in with your root user credentials\.
-For more information, see [Creating your first IAM admin user and user group](getting-started_create-admin-group.md)\.

 1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.